CODeRUS/GyverLampCpp/README.md

 button - button settings

-    pin - GPIO pin number
-    type - 0 for PullTypeHigh or 1 for PullTypeLow
-    state - 0 for DefaultStateOpen or 1 for DefaultStateClose
+    pin - GPIO pin number, set to 255 if you have no button connected type - 0 if pin button is connected to 3v3, 0 if button connected to GND state - set to 1 to invert button state, 0 for normal operation

 Please refer to https://github.com/esp8266/Arduino/blob/master/variants/nodemcu/pins_arduino.h#L40 for pin numbers if using nodemcu-like ESP8266 boards!
 This configuration uses numeric gpio pins, not the ones marked as D0-D10 on the board!